uit-inf-2202-f16/uit-inf-2202-f16.github.io/index.md

 5. Parallel programs
 	1. Implement a simpliefied BLAST search program in Go that does similarity search on two lists of random DNA sequences.
 	2. Implement a heat distribution (SOR) program using Pthreads or (/and) Go.
+6. Programming for performance
+	1. Implement a tuple space in Python with semantics similar to Linda.
+Use your tuple space to implement a parallel version of Mandelbrot that uses dynamic assignment (pool of tasks).